Th876/Th876.github.io/README.md

 <p>Questions switch to the next as soon as the user selects an answer.
 Note: Users cannot return to the previous question and answer.</p>

 <p>At the end of 'Round One' and 'Round Two', the user is greeted with a pop-up message which requires decision-making—continue the game or end the game.
-If the user continues the game, The next round will begin and points from the previous round(s) will be transferred.
+When the pop-up message appears onscreen, the background is blurred, the background music stops and users cannot interact with the background unless they click the 'Continue' button.
+When the 'Continue' button is clicked, the buttons in the background are enabled, the music resumes and the background is unblurred.
+Also, if the user continues the game, the next round will begin and points from the previous round(s) will be transferred.
 However, if the user ends the game, the results page is displayed.
 All points the user accumulated before ending the game are calculated and displayed as a percentage.
 The results page also displays if the user has won or lost the game.</p>

-<p>When the pop-up message appears onscreen, the background is blurred, the background music stops and users cannot interact with the background unless they click the 'Continue' button.
-When the 'Continue' button is clicked, the music resumes and the background is unblurred.</p>

 <p>Each round has a pass mark of 83%.
 The user, therefore, wins the game if: </p>
   <ul>
-    <li> They've scored 5/6 (83%) or more for 'Round One'</li>
+    <li> They've scored 5/6 (83%) or more for 'Round One'.</li>
-    <li> They've scored 10/12 (83%) or more for 'Round Two'</li>
+    <li> They've scored 10/12 (83%) or more for 'Round Two'.</li>
-    <li> They've scored 15/18 (83%) or more for 'Round Three' </li>
+    <li> They've scored 15/18 (83%) or more for 'Round Three'.</li>
    </ul>

  <p>The 'Exit Game' button allows users to leave the game, and return to the start page without receiving a result. </p>